Denny and District Community Fund

 The fund provides grants to support charitable activities that:

 - Enhance quality of life for local residents.

 - Contribute to vibrant, healthy, successful and sustainable communities.

 - Promote community spirit and encourage community activity.

 Grants may support a wide range of costs, for example the costs of equipment, staff or sessional workers, consultations, running costs for local groups, maintenance or refurbishment of community facilities, and so on.

 Applications are particularly welcome from established groups that are looking to develop or enhance the service they provide, or new groups providing new opportunities that will address one of the three priorities listed above.

-Applicants are also encouraged to reflect one or more of the following cross-cutting issues in an appropriate and proportionate way relative to their project.
-They may not all be relevant, but where they can be integrated into project planning/activity it is likely that the application will be considered more favourably because the impact of the award will be enhanced.
+Applicants are also encouraged to reflect one or more of the following cross-cutting issues appropriately and proportionately relative to their project.
+They may not all be relevant, but where they can be integrated into project planning/activity the application will likely be considered more favourably because the impact of the award will be enhanced.

 Partnership working: Groups are encouraged to consider how the project can be delivered in conjunction with other organisations/groups that may add value to it (financial, capability, or other).
 This could involve working with voluntary, private or public sector bodies that operate at local, regional or national levels.